pschmitt/bw-backup/README.md

 the given passphrase.

 `KEEP` is optional.
 If set the script will keep the last `KEEP` backups.

+`CRON` is optional.
+If set the script will run the backup script periodically.

 ## How do I decrypt my backup?